viebrockjoern/react-typescript-seedproject/README.md

 ## Table of Contents

-Clean seed project for typescript in combination with react.
+Sample project for react with typescript and example routing.
-I have removed all previous code and made some changes to the gitignore (no .idea...).
-Also I've changed the tslint to allow console.log, for starting development.
+Static routing and also with parameters (News Component).

+All base-components structured under own folders.

+Also not-found implementation.

 ###Scripts